Zequez/logseq-vault/pages/Stuff.md

 - Respond to messages from social networks
-- Network with the appropiate people to secure funding for
+- Network with the appropriate people to secure funding for [[Collaborative Web Project]] -